 The Story of Mauterndorf Castle (Burg Mauterndorf)

-This is what the castle looks like:
+This is what the Castle looks like

 One of the most beautiful parts of the castle is the watch and defense tower, which rises to a height of 44 meters.
 You can climb the tower and look out over the entire impressive area.
 The climb to the tower is included in the price of the castle entrance ticket.